 Build on This With Structured Guidance

-A topper’s strategy, a good video, and the right books give you direction — but structured, mentor-evaluated preparation is what converts that into a high score.
-Shabbir Sir’s Geography Optional Foundation Course at Edukemy combines all three into one guided program.
+A strategy, a good video, and the right books give direction — mentor-evaluated preparation is what converts it into a high score.
+Shabbir Sir’s Geography Optional Foundation Course follows this exact sequence, with PYQ-integrated answer writing and mentor feedback on your diagrams.

 FAQs